doriantaylor/rb-params-registry/README.md

 you would care about round-tripping the query string is to lower the footprint out in the wild of URLs that were _different_ lexically but identified the same resource and/or representational state.
-The reason why you would care about parameter naming history is to catch otherwise broken links and correct them (e.g. through a `301` redirect), for the same purpose.
+The reason why you would care about parameter naming history is to improve user experience—directly and via search engines—by catching otherwise broken links and correcting them (e.g. through a `301` redirect), for the same purpose.
 The reason why you would want to localize parameter names _should_ be obvious, it just shares its mechanism with the naming history.

 In essence, this module takes a category of symbol that couldn't viably be managed in an organization of even _modest_ size, and makes